IBM-Cloud/DevOps-Services-Docs/docs/sourcecontrol/index.md

 ## Jazz SCM
 Jazz SCM works well with Eclipse and IBM Rational Team Concert&trade;.
 For information about using a Jazz SCM repo that is hosted on Bluemix, [see Setting up local Eclipse clients to work with Jazz SCM](/docs/jazz_scm_client).

+## Create a source control repository for an existing Bluemix app

+You can create a new source control repository and link it to an existing Bluemix app.
+From the Bluemix app's Overview page, click **ADD GIT** and follow the instructions.
+This does not populate the new repository with the running app's code.
+After the repository is created, check your source code into it.